HardenedBSD/gitlab-wiki/Home.md

 variants, exist to bypass exploit mitigations like PAGEEXEC/NOEXEC.
 Over the years, a lot of tooling for automated ROP gadget generation has been developed.
-The tools generally rely on gadgets found via shared libraries and require that those sshared libraries by loaded in the same order.
+The tools generally rely on gadgets found via shared libraries and require that those shared libraries be loaded in the same deterministic order.
 By randomizing the order in which shared librariers get load, ROP gadgets have a higher chance of failing.
 Shared library load order randomization is disabled by default, but can be opted in on a per-application basis using secadm or hbsdcontrol.

 ## PaX SEGVGUARD